When you buy your first home on or after 1 July 2017, you may be eligible for an exemption or concession from duty.

 To be eligible for the first home buyer duty concession or exemption (available on or after 1 July 2017), the dutiable value of your property must be $750,000 or less.

 To be eligible for the first home buyer duty reduction (available before 1 July 2017), your contract price must be $750,000 or less and the dutiable value of your property must be $600,000 or less.
-This means that you will be ineligible for this duty reduction if your contract price is over $750,000, even if the dutiable value of your property after applying off-the-concession is $600,000 or less.
+This means that you will be ineligible for this duty reduction if your contract price is over $750,000, even if the dutiable value of your property after applying the off-the-plan concession is $600,000 or less.

 What if I am a pensioner?